NishanthSingaraju/gitlink/README.md

 Whether you're working on a large-scale software project or simply need to store and share large files, GitLink makes it easy to connect your Git LFS to your AWS or GCP backend.

+Special thanks to the teams behind the Truss and Giftless repositories for their architecture inspirations.
+Their work has been invaluable in guiding the development of this project."

 # Installing Git LFS
 Git LFS is a command-line extension for Git that allows you to store large files in a separate location from your Git repository.
 Here's how you can install Git LFS: